relyze-ltd/plugins/README.md

  * [examples/colors.rb](examples/colors.rb) - Simple example to show how to set the color of a models structure items, functions, blocks or instructions.

+ * [examples/test_entrypoints.rb](examples/test_entrypoints.rb) - Test the various entrypoints of an Analysis plugin, including manually running the plugin, invoking the plugin via a keyboard or popup menu shortcut or via the analysis pipeline.

 Support:
 --------